Kuingsmile/PicList/currentVersion_en.md

 ### ✨ New Features

 - When uploading via URL, the file type is now determined by content-type and file magic number, improving upload accuracy
-- sm.ms has migrated to s.ee
+- SM.MS has migrated to S.EE

 ### 🐛 Bug Fixes